technikamateur/FreeMind/README.md

 ***

 ### About:
-FreeMind is simple desktop application based on python3 and a serverside script.
-FreeMind makes it easy to manage your Samba-Fileserver.
-If you are intrested in Features see *Features*.
-In general it is a tool wich will help you to manage your Linux server without any knowledge.
+FreeMind is a simple webinterface, based on HTML and CSS and a powerful python3 backend.
+FreeMind makes it easy to manage your Samba-Fileserver, detect problems, create a backup, use snapshots, manae bin and some more pretty cool things wich safe a lot of time - actually your time.
+If you are interested in a detailed list of all features, see *Features*.

 ### Features:
 - installs security patches in the background for you - never get worry about security